xwmx/nb/README.md

 arguments as `notes list`.
 For more information about options for listing notes, run `notes help list`.

+#### Editing Notes

-You can edit a note using its id, filename, or markdown title:
+You can edit a note in your editor using its id, filename, or markdown title:

 ```bash
 # edit note by id